Introduction: Why These Tools Matter...

 7. MindsDB

-MindsDB is an open-source AI layer for databases, allowing ML models to be trained and queried directly via SQL.
-It supports time-series forecasting, anomaly detection, and integrates with various databases for in-database AI.
+MindsDB is an open-source AI layer for databases, allowing ML models to be built and queried via SQL.
+It supports forecasting, anomaly detection, and integrates with databases for in-place AI.

 Pros: